 Sex selection is a procedure that can be done during an IVF cycle for patients who wish to choose the sex of their child.

-Gender selection is a procedure that can be done during an In Vitro Fertilization cycle for patients who wish to choose the sex of their child.
-A typical IVF cycle is made up of 4 stages: follicle stimulation with hormone injections, egg retrieval, fertilization of eggs in an IVF dish, and transfer of one or more embryos into the patient’s uterus.
-The Gender selection step occurs after fertilization and before transfer.
-The technique used to identify an embryo of the desired sex is called Preimplantation Genetic Diagnosis (PGD).
-Unlike sperm sorting which does not reliably identify the sex of the embryo, PGD has been investigated and demonstrated to be effective.
-This technique has an accuracy rate of 99%.
+Sex selection is a procedure that can be done during an In Vitro Fertilization cycle for patients who wish to choose the sex of their child.
+A typical IVF cycle is made up of 4 stages: follicle stimulation with hormone injections, egg retrieval, fertilization of eggs in an IVF dish, and transfer of one or more embryos to the uterus.
+The sex selection step occurs after fertilization and before transfer.
+The technique used to identify embryo is called Preimplantation Genetic Technologies – Aneuploidy (PGT-A, previously called PGS) Unlike sperm sorting which does not reliably identify the sex of the embryo, PGT-A has been investigated and demonstrated to be highly effective with an accuracy rate of 99%.